raffaeler/NumbersToWordsSolution/README.md

 # NumbersToWordsSolution

-This is a class library created with .NET Core 1.3 dependency compatible with any .NET Framework.
+This is a class library created with .NET Core 1.3 dependency compatible with all the modern .NET Framework releases including .NET Framework 4.x and .NET Core.
+FYI The .NET Core class libraries are superior than the old Portable Class Libraries which can be considered obsolete.

 It converts a decimal number (for example 123) to a string "centoventitre/00".
 The string is commonly used on cheques for financial projects.